Judechuks/PRACTICE/Self Practice/React/cli-setup/README.md

 Run your build process with the `npm run dev` command in the terminal.
 You should get this message below in your terminal‌:
 ![Server is Ready](Readme-img/server-ready.png)
 <p align="center">The message you get after running your Vite server that provides localhost link, network, and help.</p>

+Hold the ctrl key and click on the link at Local – here it's http://127.0.0.1:5174.
+It will open a new tab in your browser if you do that.